kisisellhesap/kisisellhesap/README.md

 ## 🚀 About Me

-Someone who works hard to make his dreams come true .
-For a fresh start I decided to find a job that would make me happy. l am learning coding now for become a front end developer , l have about Html , css and javascript .
-Besides , l making project in this learning process . if you want to look my projects you can check in github and vercel. l am exploiting kodluyoruz, patika, udemy, w3school ,hackerrank , coderbyte, frontend mentor like websites in this learning process. if you want to text me about my projects and anything you can contact me
+Someone who works hard to fulfill his dreams.
+In search of a fresh start, I embarked on a journey to find a career that suits my happiness and aspirations.
+I'm currently learning to code to become a skilled Front-End Developer, focusing on HTML, CSS, JavaScript and React.
+In the meantime, I'm developing projects that will strengthen my skills.
+You can check out my work on GitHub and Vercel and feel free to contact me if you'd like to check out my projects or connect.

 - 🌱 Currently learning: TypeScript, Next.js
 - 💬 Ask me about: HTML, CSS, Scss, Bootstrap, Tailwind Css, JavaScript, Redux, React